codri5/password-generator/README.md

 The user will have to make its choice from a series of criteria that will be presented.

 A random password will then be generated.
 In order to generate a new random password based on the criteria already selected, press the 'Generate Password' button.

+To generate a random password with different criteria, refresh the browser and make a new selection.

 ## Screenshots